 As far as the invented deadline in the ad goes, there is an auction of C-band spectrum scheduled for December 8, and that is widely seen as being important for expanding 5G availablility (though the satellite earth station users who depend on the C-band now are not happy), but there are a lot of moving parts in rolling out 5G and building Internet of Things devices that might use the many different wavelengths that will be part of 5G… that one auction is part of a long term evolution for 5G, and is not by itself going to have an immediate impact on MRAM technology in general, or on Everspin’s business in the near term.
 Companies that are choosing memory technologies have known for years that 5G is coming, and their product design decisions are made over many years, the flip of a new switch at the FCC is not going to create a surprise surge of revenue for this company because suddenly manufacturers decide they need this memory by the end of 2020.
 Maybe investors will get excited about Everspin at some point in the next few months, maybe not.

 You certainly don’t have to believe in the idea that this stock will really go up by 312X in four months (that would be his teased “$1,000 to $313,000”) to think that the company might have some rational appeal as an investment — which is good, because that’s a crazypants forecast.
 This is a real company, with real revenue, but it also has been a niche business that makes stuff for pretty small markets so far… with a four-year public history that has indicated the growth in their business is both challenging and inconsistent.
 Companies on the verge of absurd surges in growth do not usually worry about cutting a few hundred thousand dollars from their operating budget to keep the lights on, but microcap R&D-based companies who burn cash and don’t have serious revenue growth do have to watch that bottom line if they want to survive and keep their investors patient… and MRAM is clearly in that latter category at the moment.
-Maybe it won’t be in the future, I’m certainly not expert enough on the sector to give you a projection on that, but you can read up and think through the possibilities as you consider whether it’s a stock you want to buy.
+Maybe it won’t be in the future, I’m certainly not expert enough on the sector to give you a projection on that (and Koyfman has had both successes and failures in his heavily teased penny stocks — with the most recent big winner being Exro, which rewarded the folks who patiently waited for a year or two for it to take off), but you can read up and think through the possibilities as you consider whether it’s a stock you want to buy.

 Disclosure: of the stocks mentioned above, I own call options on Intel.
 I will not trade in any covered stock for at least three days, per Stock Gumshoe’s trading rules.